- for Frequent Flyers90

 - Hassle-Free Redemptions: Miles can be applied to any travel purchases, not just airfare.
 On top of that, you don’t have to worry about blackout dates or limited award space because you buy the travel you want and then apply miles to the purchase.

-- Sign-Up Bonus: For a no-fee card, 20,000 miles is an excellent sign-up bonus.
+- Sign-Up Bonus: For a $0-fee card, 20,000 miles is an excellent sign-up bonus.
 It’s worth $200 in travel.
 All you have to do is spend $1,000 during the first three months you have the card.

 - Excellent Travel Insurance Benefits: You’ll get great insurance coverage just for using your card to purchase travel.
 Coverage includes car rental insurance, lost luggage reimbursement and travel accident insurance.